rhitabratakarar/FlaskChat/README.md

         python3 -m pip install -r requirements.txt

+4. Create a `.env` file inside cloned directory and create a secret key like shown below...

+        SECRET_KEY=<your secret key goes here>

-4. To start the server, use the command
+5. To start the server, use the command

         python3 server.py